 Not only will they not arrest you, but you also don’t have anything to worry about.

 You follow the extremely flawed student loan repayment rules and if this results in a payment of $0, that’s not your fault.
-It’s the fault of the Congresspeople who put the flawed rules into place.
+It’s the fault of the Congresspeople who put the flawed rules for these repayment plans into place.

 Of course, a $0 monthly payment will cause the loan balance to grow a lot over time.

-In 20-25 years, you will owe taxes on the forgiven balance.
+In 20-25 years, you will owe taxes on the forgiven balance, which could be from all the growing interest payments.
 Or will you?

 If you decide to make your permanent home overseas, you could keep most of your assets denominated in the foreign country where you live.

-If you wanted to prepare for the tax bomb just in case, you could just put away a few hundred a month in an investment account to have enough for the tax bomb.
+If you wanted to prepare for the compound interest and subsequent tax bomb just in case, you could just put away a few hundred a month in an investment account to have enough for the tax bomb.

 I know from a cousin of mine that New Zealand welcomes young Americans who are single.